Werner Bergengruen

 Werner Bergengruen (September 16, 1892 – September 4, 1964) was a Baltic German novelist and poet.
-He was nominated for the Nobel Prize in Literature.
+His best known works include the 1935 novel A Matter of Conscience and the 1939 short story collection Death from Reval.

 Life and career

 Bergengruen was born in Riga, Governorate of Livonia, which at that time belonged to the Russian Empire.
 After growing up in Lübeck and attending the Katharineum, he started studying theology in Marburg in 1911.
 He later changed to studying Germanistics and art history, but failed to graduate; he then moved to Munich.
 He served as a lieutenant during World War I and joined the Baltische Landeswehr in 1919 to fight against the Bolsheviks.

-On 4 October 1919, he married Charlotte Hensel (1896–1990), a descendant of the composer Fanny Mendelssohn, and the daughter of the mathematician Kurt Hensel.
+On 4 October 1919, he married Charlotte Hensel (1896–1990), a great-granddaughter of the composer Fanny Mendelssohn, and the daughter of the mathematician Kurt Hensel.
 From the marriage there were four children, Olaf, Luise, Maria and Alexander.